Wootton Bassett Junction railway station

 Wootton Bassett Junction railway station, formerly Wootton Bassett railway station, was a junction station in Wootton Bassett where the Great Western and South Wales Main Lines diverge.
 Opened in 1841, it closed in 1965.

 History

-Wootton Bassett railway station opened on 30 July 1841, when the Great Western Main Line from London Paddington was extended from Chippenham through the Box Tunnel through to Bristol Temple Meads.
+Wootton Bassett railway station opened on 30 July 1841, when the Great Western Main Line from London Paddington was extended from Chippenham via the Box Tunnel through to Bristol Temple Meads.
 It replaced Wootton Bassett Road, about 2.5 mi to the east as the station serving Wootton Bassett.

-The railway was double track with a platform on each side of the line and a small stone building on each.
+The railway was double track, with a platform on each side of the line, each with a small stone building.
 The main offices were on the north side of the line but a goods shed was provided on the south side at the London end of the platform.
 In 1850, an excursion train collided with a horsebox that had escaped from a siding at the station.
 Following this accident, the Great Western Railway provided trap points and scotch blocks at all sidings that exited onto running lines.